Bus-Data-NYC/mta-bus-monitor-node/README.md

 2: run 30 seconds after first portion of streamed data from Bustime API
 3: run this 30 seconds in callback (totally complete response)

+#### Calc unique rows
+Run `node calcUniques.js`.
+It will return a numerical value indicating the number of unique rows.